Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank colleagues from the OSU NLP group for their thoughtful comments.
-This research was supported in part by NSF CAREER \#1942980 and Ohio Supercomputer Center~\citep{OhioSupercomputerCenter1987}.
+This research was supported in part by NSF CAREER \#1942980, Schmidt Sciences, Coefficient Giving (formerly Open Philanthropy) and Ohio Supercomputer Center~\citep{OhioSupercomputerCenter1987}.
 The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notice herein.